 DC/OS comes with several tools relevant for application debugging:

-DC/OS provides many GUIs for various components, these are particularly when debugging application deployment issues:
+DC/OS provides many web interfaces for various components, these are particularly when debugging application deployment issues:

-The DC/OS GUI is a great place to start debugging as it provides quick access to:
+The DC/OS web interface is a great place to start debugging as it provides quick access to:

 - Cluster Resource Allocation to provide an overview of available cluster resources